IU-Internationale-Hochschule-Augsburg/fallstudie-gruppe-2/Dokumentation.md

 Ensure that the `server` the Zumo Robot needs to communicate with is running and reachable.
 Test the basic functionality of the robot and ensure it responds correctly to control commands.

 >[!Note]
->Useful Resources and Guides:
+>Useful Resources and Guides:<br>
-Arduino Getting Started Guide: Arduino Getting Started GitHub Getting Started Guide: GitHub Documentation WiFi Library Documentation for Arduino: Arduino WiFi Library
+Arduino Getting Started Guide: Arduino Getting Started<br>
+GitHub Getting Started Guide: GitHub Documentation<br>
+WiFi Library Documentation for Arduino: Arduino WiFi Library<br>